havatheschnauzer/dogdoc-inbox/README.md

 # DogDoc Inbox

-**Bring your dog's scattered vet records into one private health dashboard — and find any test, vaccine, or weight in seconds.**
+**Bring your dog's scattered vet records into one private health dashboard.
+Find any test, vaccine, or weight in seconds.**

 DogDoc Inbox is being developed as an open-source, local-first desktop application for organizing a dog's veterinary records into a searchable, source-linked health history.